 The first audio edit should be one for the ear.
 Make sure it sounds good.
 The first time you edit a story will be the only time for you to hear it the way a user would.
 It should be well-paced, with strong transitions and have a strong storyline - with a surprise or "aha" moment.
-More information can be found in Editorial Training by NPR: http://training.npr.org/audio/the-ear-training-guide-for-audio-producers/
+More information can be found in Editorial Training by NPR: http://training.npr.org/audio/ how-to-edit-withyour-ears/